wangtianrui/APC-SNR/README.md

 This repository is used to suspend the results of our paper "A Deep Learning Loss Function based on Auditory Power Compression for Speech Enhancement".

-The source code will be open source if the article is received.
+The source code will be open if the article is received.

 ```text
 @misc{wang2021deep,